ruihong123/TimberSaw/README.md

 a bandwidth of 56Gb/s.
 Each node runsUbuntu 18.04.1

 ## LSM-tree Configurations
-we set the SSTable file size as 64MB, and the block size as 8KB for each SSTable.
+We set the SSTable file size as 64MB, and the block size as 8KB for each SSTable.
 We also set 10 bits per key for the Bloom filters.
-For the in-memory buffer, the MemTable size is set to 64MB.We set 12 background compaction threads and 4 background threads for flushing.
+For the in-memory buffer, the MemTable size is set to 64MB.
+We set 12 background compaction threads and 4 background threads for flushing.
 We set the number of immutable tables to 10 to fully utilize the background flushing threads.

 ## Write performance